jeffvella/EntitasGenerics/README.md

     }

-#### Known Issues ####
+#### Known Limitations ####

 * Event 'priority' is not yet supported.

 * Only one primary key index per component is allowed.

 * Entitas' inspector debugging display doesn't handle generic names at all.
-I have a PR with the main repo waiting to be evaluated so in the meantime that code is applied on my included version of the 1.13 source.
+I have a PR submitted and waiting to be evaluated; in the meantime the fix is included in my version of the 1.13 source.

+* Each type of Entity object can only be used in one context.
+GameEntity for GameContext, InputEntity for InputContext, etc.

-# What is the incldued WPF based version of MatchLine?
+#### What is the incldued WPF based version of MatchLine? ####

 Ignore it for now; It needs to be updated.